dieterich-lab/clinical_deid/README.md

 ## Installation

 This installation procedure has been tested on a Debian 8 machine.
 Attention: By default the tool generates ELMo embeddings with a maximum sequence length equal to the longest sequence in your data.
 In the i2b2 data this is 3039 token.
-To generate such embeddings, you need a machine with >500G RAM.
+To generate such embeddings, this code is tested on a machine with >1000G RAM.

 1. Clone the repository
 ```console